 - Three letters of recommendation particular to the student's Gates Cambridge application, two of which are part of the Cambridge application and a third that serves as a personal reference.
 Letters should be sent as attachments directly to us at firstname.lastname@example.org.
 Do not enter your recommendation writer's email addresses on the Cambridge application until after receiving any feedback from our office, as letter writers will not be able to modify their online submittals.

 - A complete Cambridge University application for admission (including a writing sample if required, but no photos).
 Note that admission requirements vary by department, but in all cases, we will need a CV/resume for Gates consideration, and that PhD candidates are also required to submit a research proposal.
-The online application is not available until September 1.
+The online application is not available until September 3.
 Please submit a PDF of your online form.
 To help you prepare, the writing prompts generally include: